quang-do-se/aws-certs/devops/tmp/study.md

 - If we encrypt using `KMS`, we may get throttled at 10000 objects per second.
 It's better to use keys handled and managed by AWS.

 - `AWS Application Discovery Service` helps plan your migration for VMWare servers.
 This service is especially good if we need to collect various information from MANY servers.

+- The default network ACL is configured to allow all traffic to flow in and out of the subnets with which it is associated.